 - All staff are responsible for notifying the manager in person if any there are any changes to their circumstances that may affect their suitability to work with children (staff suitability status will also be checked through an annual 'staff suitability questionnaire').
 This includes any incidents occurring outside the nursery or involving people they live in a household with.
 Staff will face disciplinary action should they fail to notify the manager immediately - All members of staff will update a health questionnaire on an annual basis to ensure management have a good knowledge of any changes that may require support or additional resources to aid them to carry out their day-to-day duties.
 This will also be discussed at staff supervisions/review meetings.
 Management may require this more regularly where health circumstances change.
 There are more details about how the nursery deals with any health problems in the absence management policy - The nursery manager will review any significant changes to an individual's circumstances that may suggest they are no longer suitable to work with children and take appropriate action to ensure any unsuitable or potentially unsuitable employee does not have unsupervised contact with children until the matter is resolved.
-This may include requiring the individual to obtain a waiver from Ofsted in relation to any disqualification.
 Please see the Disciplinary Policy for further details - Every member of staff will have two meetings a year with the manager: a formal appraisal and a more informal review.
-This will provide an opportunity for the
+This will provide an opportunity for the manager and member of staff to discuss training needs for the following six months as well as evaluate and discuss their performance in the previous six months

-- manager and member of staff to discuss training needs for the following six months as well as evaluate and discuss their performance in the previous six months - The manager, deputy and room leaders will be responsible for any support the staff team may have between these reviews.
+- The manager, deputy and room leaders will be responsible for any support the staff team may have between these reviews.
 This includes mentor support, one-to-one training sessions, ongoing supervision, work-based observations and constructive feedback - The nursery will provide appropriate opportunities for all staff to undertake professional development and training to help improve the quality of experiences provided for children.

-This policy was adopted on Signed on behalf of the nursery Date for review May 2018 Alison Shipton May 2019
+This policy was adopted on Signed on behalf of the nursery Date for review 09/ 2018 Alison Shipton 09/2019